Being a solopreneur is exhausting.

 The one-focus strategy

-Back when I started my blog Parlons Allemand 10 years ago, I would constantly try new strategies.
+Back when I started my blog Parlons Allemand (not online anymore) 10 years ago, I would constantly try new strategies.

 I would spend Monday trying to get more Facebook fans, Tuesday creating a lead magnet, Wednesday creating a product, Thursday learning about affiliate marketing and Wednesday writing a guest post.